pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 reduce speed due to memory bandwith limitations.

 32-bit numbers often allow better low-level optimisations than 64-bit numbers.
-Here is a simple example -- a routine that adds two vectors of of 256 numbers each.
+Here is a simple example -- a routine that adds two vectors of 256 numbers each.
 We'll make two versions: for 32-bit numbers and for 64-bit:

-{% highlight C %}
+{% highlight C++ %}

 void sum32 (unsigned *a, unsigned * b, unsigned * c)
 {